erkyrath/blorblib/readme.md

 1.1).
 It is obsolete and not maintained.
 I've posted it only for the benefit of legacy projects.

+You will probably want to change the lines

+    typedef unsigned long uint32;
+    typedef unsigned short uint16;

+...in blorb.h to

+    typedef uint32_t uint32;
+    typedef uint16_t uint16;

 A more current C implementation is included with [CheapGlk][].
 For a current Blorb manipulation tool, see [blorbtool.py][].